Complex fluid models of mixed quantum-classical dynamics: Formulation of the fluid closure

 \item the system \eqref{QCeqs1}-\eqref{QCeqs2} may be readily extended to include a nonlocal dependence of the Hamiltonian $\widehat{H}$ on the variables $D$ and $\tilde\rho=D\hat\varrho$, as occurring in the effective Hamiltonian $\widehat{H}_\textit{eff}$ of the solvation model \eqref{burghmod} in \cite{Bousquet}.

-\end{itemize} Thus, despite their cumbersome appearance and the presence of two auxiliary frozen-in functions, the quantum-classical fluid equations represent a considerable simplification over the fully quantum hydrodynamics, where second-order gradients are responsible for the appearance of interference patterns that pose severe challenges for current trajectory-based algorithms \cite{ZhMa03}.
+\end{itemize} Thus, despite their cumbersome appearance and the presence of two auxiliary frozen-in functions, the quantum-classical fluid equations represent a considerable simplification over the fully quantum hydrodynamics, where second- and third-order gradients are responsible for the appearance of interference patterns that pose severe challenges for current trajectory-based algorithms \cite{ZhMa03}.

 We also notice that, upon dropping the internal energy and setting an initially constant backreaction field, the system \eqref{QCeqs1} recovers the quantum-classical Ehrenfest equations \eqref{EhrenfestFluideqns}.
 In particular, the terms containing the $b$-field are unambiguously associated to the spatial inhomogeneities in the quantum state variable $\hat\varrho$ and these inhomogeneities are responsible for the quantum backreaction on the classical fluid flow in the current model.
 Furthermore, we emphasize again that the internal energy has been assumed here to depend only on the fluid density.
 While this is suitable for barotropic fluids, adiabatic flows may also be realized by letting ${\cal E}={\cal E}(D,S)$ depend also on the specific entropy $S$, which is then Lie transported as an additional scalar function.
 On this occasion, however, we will restrict to the barotropic case for the sake of simplicity.